meso-network/meso-ios-example/README.md

 # Meso iOS Example

-A reference implementation for integration Meso's on/off ramps into an iOS application.
+A reference implementation for integrating Meso's on/off ramps into iOS applications.

 > For more details on the Meso integration, view the [meso-js docs](https://github.com/meso-network/meso-js/blob/main/packages/meso-js/README.md).

-Currently, Meso does not have an official iOS SDK.
+Meso does not have an official iOS SDK.
 However, this repo demonstrates the steps required to use Meso in an iOS application.
-The built-in helper library:
+Instead of rendering the Meso experience inside an iframe, this uses a WebView.
+The example helper library does two things:

 - Manages the lifecycle a WebView ([WKWebView](https://developer.apple.com/documentation/webkit/wkwebview)) that renders the Meso transfer experience.
 - Configures `postMessage` capabilities between the Meso window and your application.
 See [`Events`](#events) for more.